Nonequilibrium thermodynamics and power generation in open quantum optomechanical systems: Introduction

 In this paper, we focus on paradigmatic open quantum optomechanical systems which can nowadays be realized and efficiently controlled in experiments \cite{brennecke2007,brennecke2008,murch2008,purdy2010,chen2011,dechiara2011,ritsch2013,stamper-kurn2014,labeyrie2014,mivehvar2021,kippenberg2005analysis,jayich2008dispersive,chen2011,stamper-kurn2014,aspelmeyer2014cavity,PhysRevLett.129.063604,lei2022many}.
-These setups are promising for the conversion of electromagnetic energy into mechanical work, and have already been explored both in equilibrium \cite{zhang2014,zhang2014b} and in nonequilibrium conditions \cite{elouard2015,kilmovsky2015,mari2015,brunelli2015}.
+These setups are promising for the conversion of electromagnetic energy into mechanical work, both in equilibrium \cite{zhang2014,zhang2014b} and in nonequilibrium conditions \cite{elouard2015,kilmovsky2015,mari2015,brunelli2015}.
 For these systems, we develop a thermodynamic description which characterizes the power transferred by the cavity to the mechanical oscillator [cf.~Fig.~\ref{fig:Fig1}(b)] as well as the efficiency of such energy conversion.
-Our approach relies on separating, in the system Hamiltonian, the bare-energy contributions from those related to \emph{external} driving.
-This decomposition allows us to formulate an energy balance in terms of the persistent nonequilibrium heat currents [see Fig.~\ref{fig:Fig1}(b)].
+Our approach allows us to formulate an energy balance in terms of the persistent nonequilibrium heat currents [see Fig.~\ref{fig:Fig1}(b)].
 To investigate the impact of phase transitions and collective behavior on the performance of nonequilibrium engines, we consider two different thermodynamic limits \cite{reif2009fundamentals,minganti2018spectral, casteels2017critical, carmichael2015breakdown, carollo2020nonequilibrium,bibak2022}, see Fig.~\ref{fig:Fig1}(c).
 One features a weak optomechanical coupling, ensuing from a finite density of atoms in the cavity \cite{carollo2020nonequilibrium}, and is characterized by finite power and zero efficiency.
 The other one features a strong optomechanical coupling, due to an infinite density of atoms.
 In this case, the delivered mechanical power is extensive in the ``size" of the system and the efficiency is finite.